John D. Baldwin: Biography

 Baldwin briefly studied law, but graduated with a degree in theology from Yale Divinity School in 1834.
 He became a Congregationalist minister and preached in West Woodstock, North Branford, and North Killingly, all in Connecticut.
 In 1839 Yale awarded him an honorary Master of Arts degree.

 He became a member of the Connecticut State House of Representatives in 1847.

 Baldwin was active in the Free Soil and anti-slavery movements.
 He edited anti-slavery journals the "Republican" (published in Hartford) and the "Commonwealth" (published in Boston), and from 1859 became the owner and editor of the "Worcester Spy," what George Frisbie Hoar called "one of the most influential papers in New England."

 From this time onwards Baldwin was resident in Worcester, Massachusetts.
 He was a delegate to the 1860 Republican National Convention, where Abraham Lincoln was nominated as Republican presidential candidate, and in 1863 he was elected to the U.S. House of Representatives for Massachusetts's 8th congressional district.
 A "close friend" of both Charles Sumner and Henry Wilson, Senators from Massachusetts, Baldwin served for three terms in the House, promoting full equal rights for black Americans in the wake of the Civil War.
 In 1869, when George F. Hoar was nominated as the Republican candidate for his seat, Baldwin returned full-time to his journalistic and anthropological work.
 He edited the Worcester Spy until his death in 1883.
 In 1867 Baldwin was elected a member of the American Antiquarian Society.

 Family

 Baldwin married Lemira Hathaway of Bristol County, Massachusetts on April 3, 1832, and they had four children.
 Two daughters died by the age of 21, and neither married.
 Both of Baldwin's sons survived into adulthood and became partners in their father's newspaper business.
-The elder, John Stanton Baldwin, served as a captain in the Fifty-first Massachusetts Regiment in the Union Army during the Civil War.
+The elder, John Stanton Baldwin, served as a captain in the 51st Massachusetts Volunteer Infantry in the Union Army during the Civil War.

-John D Baldwin was a distant cousin of Roger Sherman and of the Baldwin, Hoar, and Sherman political family.
+John D. Baldwin was a distant cousin of Roger Sherman and of the Baldwin, Hoar, and Sherman family political family.
 He was also a direct descendant of Mayflower passenger John Billington.